 The Empathic Process

 The empathic process is a noteworthy style of communication.
-I developed the empathic process as a viable way for two people, in a relationship, to build a new pattern of dialogue that is healthy and successful for both.
+I developed the empathic process as a viable way for two people in a relationship, as well as families, to build a new pattern of dialogue that is healthy and successful for both.

 Find a neutral location, preferably the kitchen, which is the heart of the house and a place where alchemy happens, rather than someone’s office, bedroom, or place of power.

 The rules of engagement in the empathic process include the following: